camunda/zeebe-process-test/README.md

 If this is the case it is considered to be in idle state and continue your test / execute the runnables.

 ## Examples
-For example tests the best place to look right now is the tests in `io.camunda.zeebe.process.test`
+For example tests the best place to look right now is the tests in `io.camunda.zeebe.process.test.assertions`

 ## Contributing
 Please refer to the [Contributions Guide](/CONTRIBUTING.md).